 - Tax Exemptions: Tax exemptions can come in one of two forms.
 First, there is sales tax exemption, applied at the time you purchase your solar panels.
 The second is property tax exemption.
 This allows you to ignore the value added by your solar system when paying property tax on your home.

 - Net Metering: Don't forget to speak to your San Carlos utility company about signing a net metering agreement.
 This will allow you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

 - Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (normally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
 SRECs and similar incentives are typically given by your state government.
 You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

 Federal Solar Incentives

-To best understand how the ITC might apply to you, call your local San Carlos solar panel installation expert and request more information.
+To know exactly how much the ITC could save you, speak with your local San Carlos solar panel installation expert.